philiptaron/systemd/systemd-258/posts/17-integrity-checks.md

 2. We need some code that looks at that metadata and compares it with how things have been mounted, and acts on it somehow.

 With v258 we did just that.
 The metadata of the intended use for file systems we decided to encode in a number of extended attributes on the root inode of the file system (`user.validatefs.*`).
-And there's a new mini service `systemd-validatefs@.service` that can check them, and validate them.
+And there's a new mini service `systemd-validatefs@.service` that can check and validate them.

 The xattrs encode the intended mount location for the file system, and they may also carry a copy of the GPT partition type UUID and the GPT partition label the file system is to be placed in.

 `systemd-repart` has been updated to generate these xattrs automatically and by default for all images it creates.
-Thus, any modern OS images built via mkosi/systemd-repart should get this protection for free.
+Thus, any modern OS images built via `mkosi`/`systemd-repart` should get this protection for free.

 Effective result: if an attacker tries to manipulate the unprotected GPT metadata of such a locked down DDI, and boots it up, it will progress to some point: the file systems will be mounted, and then verified.
 At which time the manipulation will be detected, because the protected xattr data won't match the unprotected GPT data anymore, and an immediate reboot is issued.